RajaThakur/cypress-apiTest/README.md

   13) valid date and invalid month, and valid year
   14) valid date and valid month, and invalid year

-Making some cases Pass
+Making some cases Pass alongwith time took to respond from server
-   ` √ valid month, date, year in mm/dd/yy format (14175ms)
+* valid month, date, year in mm/dd/yy format (14175ms)
-    √ wrong month, year and date format is accepted. in yy/dd/mm (413ms) √ field accepts the input as blank (295ms)
+* wrong month, year and date format is accepted. in yy/dd/mm (413ms)
+* field accepts the input as blank (295ms)
-    √ field accepts with backword slash (223ms)
+* field accepts with backword slash (223ms)
-    √ field accepts with forward slash (209ms)
+* field accepts with forward slash (209ms)
-    √ field accepts special character instead of the dates (214ms) √ field accepts more than 4 digits for the year (240ms) √ field accepts zero in all fields of the box (222ms) √ field accepts blank field for one of the part of the date format (225ms) √ field accepts alphabets in the date format (251ms) √ month field accepts 13 or higher number or flags errors (240ms) √ year is accepted in 3 digits or 2 digits (349ms) `
+* field accepts special character instead of the dates (214ms)
+* field accepts more than 4 digits for the year (240ms)
+* field accepts zero in all fields of the box (222ms)
+* field accepts blank field for one of the part of the date format (225ms)
+* field accepts alphabets in the date format (251ms)
+* month field accepts 13 or higher number or flags errors (240ms)
+* year is accepted in 3 digits or 2 digits (349ms)